McGill International Review: 2000–2010

+2010–present

-In 2013, MIR launched a digital platform to expand its reach and allow for continuous, year-round publishing.
-The addition of blog-style commentary in 2014 helped diversify its content and brought in new voices from across McGill’s student body.
+In 2013, MIR launched a digital platform to broaden its reach and facilitate continuous, year-round publication.
+This initiative was undertaken during the tenure of Ameya Pendse, then Vice President of Internal Affairs for IRSAM.
+Esther Lee was appointed as the first Editor-in-Chief of the new MIR, while Alex Langer led the development and implementation of the digital platform.
+The addition of blog-style commentary in 2014 helped diversify its content and brought in new voices from across McGill's student body.
 Over the following years, the publication experienced rapid growth in both readership and submissions, establishing itself as a leading forum for undergraduate commentary on global affairs.

 MIR also expanded into multimedia journalism.
 Its team launched a podcast and began producing video interviews and short documentaries, reflecting a broader shift toward professionalized media production.
-In 2017, the publication’s growing stature was formally recognized when both the Editor-in-Chief Online and Editor-in-Chief Print were granted independent seats on the IRSAM Board of Directors, a milestone in its institutional development.
+In 2017, the publication's growing stature was formally recognized when both the Editor-in-Chief Online and Editor-in-Chief Print were granted independent seats on the IRSAM Board of Directors, a milestone in its institutional development.

 The following year, the print edition was rebranded as Flux: International Relations Review, and MIR became an exclusively online publication.
 A French-language section was also introduced in 2018 to engage a wider readership.

-In 2019, MIR was awarded the Students’ Society of McGill University’s Publication of the Year award for the first time.
+In 2019, MIR was awarded the Students’ Society of McGill University's Publication of the Year award for the first time.
 It has since received the honour multiple times, most recently in 2024.